Dick (nickname)

 Dick is a nickname most often for Richard, which likely originated in the Middle Ages as rhyming slang for "Rick", as did William → Will → Bill and Robert → Rob → Bob.
-The modern association with "penis" is more recent, arising from Dick becoming a cliché name for any man, as in Tom, Dick and Harry.
+Dick is becoming a cliché name for any man, as in Tom, Dick and Harry.
+The use of the nickname Dick has declined drastically in recent decades due to the association of Dick with a penis; by 1969, Dick had fallen outside of the top 1,000 most common names for newborn baby boys in the US.
+By 2014, there were fewer than five babies born in the United States with the name Dick on a birth certificate.